-The whole aim of ReviewMyLMS is to help you be successful in choosing a learning management system for your market-facing learning business.
+The whole aim of ReviewMyLMS is to help you be successful in choosing an LMS for your market-facing learning business.
 So, we want to be sure you aware of related posts and resources both here and on our Leading Learning Web site.
 These include:

 - 5 Key Aspects of Getting a High Return on Your LMS Investment (Leading Learning Blog Post)